mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 128 - Non English Coding/readme.md

 elements.add(1);

 echo elements.size() yields 1
-//This is the standard set
+// This is the standard set

 var moreElements = new MultiConjunto();
-//We defined a multiset in Spanish
+// We defined a multiset in Spanish
-//because we are extending the domain
+// because we are extending the domain

 moreElements.agregar('hello');
 moreElements.agregar('hello');
-//'agregar' is the Spanish word for 'add'
+// 'agregar' is the Spanish word for 'add'

-echo moreElements.size() yields 2 //Since it is a multiset
+echo moreElements.size() yields 2 // Since it is a multiset

-//elements and moreElements are NOT polymorphic
+// elements and moreElements are NOT polymorphic
-//I cannot exchange their implementation
+// I cannot exchange their implementation

 ```